rrcobb/crafting-interpreters/README.md

 - maybe like a generic syscall interface, that can make other syscalls if you want them
 - loading your own native fn / supporting writing interop code seems potentially useful
 - maybe a builtin for http requests and responses, a la Bun -- what else do you do with scripts?

+## 25: Closures

+So, in the language itself, using a closure doesn't feel like much -- it 'just happens'.
+This, despite programming courses taking time aside in order to discuss them explicitly.
+I wonder -- do the classes discuss them because they have to be implemented so carefully at the language level?
+Is that an artifact of knowledge on the part of the teachers, or is it because the semantics are confusing to a beginner?

+Doing multiple passes seems like an obvious way to do this implementation.
+Check which variables get closed over, and then you can mark them to be allocated on the heap and associated with the corresponding function.
+Curious to see what the single-pass version from Lua/Lox looks like!

+Closures mean that the ObjFunctions that we allocated in the compile step and only referenced in the vm are not going to work as neatly as before.
+Functions can be defined dynamically with different values 'inside' -- the closure.